 Toronto avant garage punk trio The Soupcans keep the good times rolling.
 Growling vocals flounder like a child’s head in a bowl of milk & cereal.
 Blubbering & yelping over spastic angular guitar movements, that lurch & bounce forward over slamming drum beats & locked in bass grooves holding on for dear life.
 Layers of languid fuzz slosh over everything.
 From super speed slop singles to swaggering bastard ballads, these maniac junk partiers take garage rock to the next level.

 Plus a panel discussion focusing on the role contemporary classical music plays in the worlds of popular music (rock, blues, jazz, etc) and vice versa.
 In a world where musical forms & genre are becoming increasingly entangled, where do we see new music in the future?
-Moderated by Jerry Pergolesi and featuring Elliott Sharp, Ilana Waniuk, and others.
+Moderated by Monica Pearce and featuring Elliott Sharp, Cheryl Duvall, Parmela Attariwala, Nick Gajewski and Nick Storring.

 A day of performance and interactive installations taking place in the heart of Toronto at Yonge-Dundas Square from 2-10pm.
 Robert Everett Green of the Globe and Mail describes the event as “a marathon of sound in the middle of traffic.”